jtrfp/terminal-recall/README.md

 terminal-recall
 ===============

 An unofficial engine remake for Terminal Velocity and Fury3 written in Java.
-It aims to accept POD files for the original games (or third-party creations) and play them with updated graphics and sound, similar to the way Spring RTS enhances the Total Annihilation game.
-This will also be an experimenting ground for fairly-radical rendering and processing methods.
+It aims to accept POD files for the original games or third-party creations and play them with updated graphics and sound, similar to the way Spring RTS enhances the Total Annihilation game.

 See files also: CREDITS, COPYING, LICENSE*

 Terminal Recall (TRCL) is part of the Java Terminal Reality File Parsers project (jTRFP.org).

 TRCL is currently in a playable development phase.
-Because it is not yet close to being released (it changes too much), you must build the program from source.
-Fortunately we put some effort into making this possible without you having to have a computer science degree.
+Because it is not yet close to being released (it changes too much), it must be built from source.

 ##Build Instructions
 You will need: